CMecrow/CM-Project-5/README.md

 ### Navbar

 - As mentioned, one of the main goals with the navbar was to give space to the site name 'Leaf Skateshop'.
 The logo font was chosen because it was bold and angular, and because it looked stylish in full caps, rather than overbearing.
 The colour scheme of the logo was chosen to fit the leaf, nature theme, as well as being a colour that would work well in other areas of the site, and provide enough distinction to other text for accessibility.
 All of the links present in the nav were originally going to be spread across the top of the page (see wireframes), however when making the site, they looked good centered underneath the strong logo, as it really draws the eye on the page.
 To keep the navbar from becoming slightly bloated with too many links, it was split into two rows with the top row being the priority links to the available products, and the second row being further product filtering in the search bar, along with icons for Account, Admin and Basket.
 These icons were chosen as they fit standard ecommerce convention, and don't clutter the navbar with too much text.
 While mouseovering any of the icons and nav links, the colours will change to indicate that the item is a link that can be clicked and will take the user away from the current page.
 The navbar is also responsive in that as soon as the display falls below 992px, it will become a button which will provide a dropdown list of all links.
 The searchbar is excluded from this as it moves to the top of the page.
+- The shopping bag icon will also display the amount of items in the bag, a useful feature for that purpose but also for indicating to the user, on top of the displayed message, that an item has been added.
 - With regards to the Account button, to make the user journey as smooth as possible, I was keen for the user not to have to select a page from a list of options if possible.
 So rather than include a drop down menu that would list 'Account', 'Log in', 'Sign Out' and 'Register' I included logic in the html template to display one link for users to either log in (which includes a link to registration), and if the user was already logged in, the original link would be hidden and instead an identical link would be displayed to take the user to the accounts page which includes a button to sign out.

 ### Searchbar